Class Incremental Learning with Task-Specific Batch Normalization and Out-of-Distribution Detection: Method

-To equip each sub-model with OOD detection capability, we incorporate the concept of the “unknown” class from the classical OpenMax~\cite{openmax} method into our model architecture.
-Similar to OpenMax, we extend the classification output vector by adding an “unknown” class to the classification head.
-If the output for the “unknown” class is the highest among all outputs for a given sample, the sample is classified as an OOD sample.
-For the new task-specific sub-model, an OOD-replay step is performed using a small number of old task samples which are stored in memory.
-Let \(\mathbf{M}_{t-1}\) denote the memory set containing a limited number of samples from the \(t-1\) previous tasks, and \(\mathbf{D}_t\) the new task sample set consisting of \(C_t\) classes.
-In the classification head \(h_t\) for task \(t\), the \((C_{t}+1)\)-th class is introduced as the “unknown” class.
-The parameters trained during task \(t\) are \(\bm{\theta}_t = \{\bm{\omega}_t, h_t\}\), and the corresponding loss function is defined as
+To equip each sub-model with OOD detection capability, we incorporate the concept of the ``unknown'' class from the classical OpenMax~\cite{openmax} method into our model architecture.
+Similar to OpenMax, the task-specific classifier head is expanded by adding an output unit for a special ``unknown'' class, where the ``unknown'' class represents the class of all OOD samples for the $t$-th task.
+In particular, samples from all previously learned $t-1$ tasks are considered OOD samples for the current $t$-th task, and vice versa.
+Considering a small number of old task samples stored in memory are available when learning the new $t$-th task, all the stored old samples can be naturally adopted as training samples of the ``unknown'' class for the $t$-th task. {Note that even there is no data for the ``unknow'' class of the first task, the first task classifier head can still be trained normally.
+The ``unknow'' class becomes effective in all of the subsequent tasks during the OOD Detection Alignment Stage, for a given task task-specific classifier head, samples from any other tasks are mapped to the ``unknow'' class as the groundtruth during alignment finetuning of that task classifier.} Formally, let \(\mathbf{M}_{t-1}\) denote the memory set that contains a small number of samples from the previous \(t-1\) tasks, and let \(\mathbf{D}_t\) denote the set of samples for the new task that contains \(C_t\) classes.
+In the new classifier head \(h_t\) for task \(t\), the \((C_{t}+1)\)-th class is introduced as the ``unknown'' class.
+The learnable parameters for task \(t\) are \(\bm{\theta}_t = \{\bm{\omega}_t, h_t\}\), and the corresponding loss function is designed as

 where \(\mathbf{x}_i\) and \(y_i\) represent $i$-th sample and its label from task \(t\), while \(\mathbf{x}_j\) represents the $j$-th old sample from the memory $\ve{M}_{t-1}$.
-By adding an “unknown” class to the classification head, the output probability of the “unknown” class in the head can be used as metric to perform TP.
-During the test stage, after the input is passed through the sub-models of all tasks, the task head with the smallest output for the “unknown” class is first selected (TP).
-Then, within-task prediction (WP) is performed on the selected task’s classification output vector to obtain the final class prediction.
+With the help of stored old task samples as OOD training data, the well-trained task-specific sub-model $S_t$ will be able to effectively distinguish whether a new sample is from the current $t$-th task or from previously learned tasks.
+Consequently, the outputs from the $t$ ``unknown'' classes of all the learned $t$ classifier heads can be used to perform TP.
+Specifically, during the test stage, after a new data is passed through the sub-models of all tasks, the task head with the smallest output of the ``unknown'' class over all $t$ ``unknown'' classes is first selected (TP).
+Then, within-task prediction (WP) is performed with the selected task-specific classifier head to obtain the final class prediction.